-- 3.12 Following a contact point event, the School must record the attendance/submission of the sponsored students at these contact points.
-If absence at the contact point is authorised, this must also be recorded. - 3.13 Academic Registry will run attendance reports fortnightly, and if a contact point is missed, it triggers the monitoring process.
+3.12 Following a contact point event, the School must record the attendance/submission of the sponsored students at these contact points.
+If absence at the contact point is authorised, this must also be recorded as an authorised absence.

+3.13 Academic Registry will run attendance reports fortnightly, and if a contact point is missed, it triggers the monitoring process.